ElSirGuti/learning-java/README.md

-So first of all I'm trying to learn java basics in 5-6 days with this youtube playlist https://youtube.com/playlist?list=PLyvsggKtwbLX9LrDnl1-K6QtYo7m0yXWB then I'll move on onto this one that is more advanced https://youtube.com/playlist?list=PLyvsggKtwbLXEZjb8HrNTbWesTKIfpNak maybe I can't make it in 10 days more or less
+So first of all I'm trying to learn java basics in 5-6 days with this youtube playlist https://youtube.com/playlist?list=PLyvsggKtwbLX9LrDnl1-K6QtYo7m0yXWB then I'll move on onto this one that is more advanced https://youtube.com/playlist?list=PLyvsggKtwbLXEZjb8HrNTbWesTKIfpNak maybe I can make it in 10 days more or less

 Quick explanatory
 "Dia" stands for Day in spanish and "C" is for abbreviating "Class"